 1- impress your friends

 3-be really cool and fashionable ~ Gunn is going to be the new black (just wait and see)

-Pour yourself a lovely dram, find a comfy seat, and read this wonderful book.
+So, pour yourself a lovely dram, find a comfy seat and read this wonderful book.